robookwus/NLP-Analysis--floods-Ahrtal-Jun21/README.md

 next tasks:
 -delete sub.wiki and
 -self-publish the .pdf with good open-source license, either MIT or Creative Commons.
--maybe share result of the human who cherrypicked our second data set for our support vector machine classifying algorithm from https://www.politicalcompass.org/
+-maybe share result of the human who cherrypicked our second data set for our support vector machine classifying algorithm.

 MIT Licensed (2022)